Questions and Answers about SalSearch

 More questions on this topic

-- Why does SalSearch not value food and food additives?
+- Why does SalSearch not value medications and dietary supplements?

 - Why does SalSearch not answer requests for brand names or products?